codenameryuu/test-pt-nasari-digital/README.md

-# CRUD Documentation
+# Test PT Nasari Digital

 ## Overview
-This document outlines the setup and structure of CRUD.
+This document outlines the setup and structure of Test PT Nasari Digital.
 This apps are using :
 - Laravel 11 as main framework
 - MySQL for database
 - Laravel Passport for authentication
 - Laravel Telescope for monitoring
-- Throttle limit for every endpoint with 100 request per 1 minute

 ## System Requirements
 - PHP >= 8.2